Froze-N-Milk/mercurialftc/README.md

 # MercurialFTC

+## Desugaring

+All versions of mercurialftc need desugaring enabled in order to be able to manage settings using TOML

+1. add `coreLibraryDesugaringEnabled true` to the top of your compileOptions block in `build.common.gradle`
+2. add `coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.1.9'` to the bottom of your dependencies block in `build.dependencies.gradle`
+3. do not update desugar_jdk_libs, it is at the newest version for the version of the gradle AGP used in the FTCRobotController SDK

 ## Unstable

 This branch is for live testing of new features, and is not reccomended for most users, if you want to use this branch